Is Barcelona Worth Visiting in January?

 5. Tips for Visiting Barcelona in January

-- Check the opening hours of attractions as some may have reduced hours in January.
+- Restriction based on the opening hours of the attractions as some place open later in the evening or close earlier in January.

 Conclusion